twitter icon rss icon

 Link to this site

-James Wilkes worked for years at Bien Nacido Vineyards and was a close friend of the Miller family who founded the vineyards.
-The phone is 805-899-2845.
+Jeff Wilkes worked for years at Bien Nacido Vineyards and was a close friend of the Miller family who founded the vineyards.
 He started his own label in crafting small lots of Pinot Noir from the Bien Nacido Vineyard.
-He crafts an excellent Pinot Blanc as well.
+He crafted an excellent Pinot Blanc from Bien Nacido Vineyard as well.

 1984 was a seminal year for Wilkes and Bien Nacido Vineyards.
 He had just accepted a position with Bien Nacido Vineyards to help market the grapes produced there during one of the largest grape gluts in California history.
 He was reviewing the wines produced from the vineyard and tasted the only red wine produced from Bien Nacido-grown Pinot Noir.
 Most of the Bien Nacido Pinot Noir was made into sparkling wine at that time.
 However, the 1982 Austin Cellars Bien Nacido Pinot Noir had just been released and not only did he feel that Pinot Noir was the future for Bien Nacido but he knew that was his future.

-In 2001, he decided to venture out with the goal of making world class wines.
-Initially, he limited his production to Pinot Noir from Bien Nacido but he always had the goal of working with the finest vineyards along California's coast.
-In 2003, he expanded our horizons a bit and added Pinot Noir from Solomon Hills Vineyards in the Santa Maria Valley and Vall-Foss Vineyards in Napa Valley.
+In 2001, he decided to venture out with the goal of making world-class wines.
+Initially, he limited his production to Pinot Noir from Bien Nacido but he always had the goal of working with the finest vineyards along California's Central Coast.
+In 2003, he expanded his horizons a bit and added Pinot Noir from Solomon Hills Vineyards in the Santa Maria Valley and Vall-Foss Vineyards in Napa Valley.
 He also wanted to produce a white wine so he added a Pinot Blanc from Bien Nacido in 2004.

 The Pinot Noirs are perfectly fine Central Coast wines showing admirable restraint and elegance.
 The Pinot Blanc is also quite good, although Pinot Blanc, a mutation of Pinot Noir, is often overlooked by white wine drinkers.